Dauntless7/lilobot/README.md

 # SkinPeek

+**Disclaimer: This is a fork of SkinPeek and it not recommended to use this fork for public bots.
+The code has been modified for private usage only (eg: allowing 25 accounts per user instead of 5).** The regular ReadMe is below:

 Discord bot to view your Valorant daily shop, set alerts for specific skins, and much more.
 Simple to setup, easy to use, and has many useful features and commands.